HTTPArchive/almanac.httparchive.org/src/content/en/2019/fonts.md

 ## What font formats are being used?

 [WOFF2 is pretty well supported](https://caniuse.com/#feat=woff2) in web browsers today.
-Google Fonts serves WOFF2, a format that offers improved compression over its predecessor, which was already an improvement over the other font formats.
+Google Fonts serves WOFF2, a format that offers improved compression over its predecessor WOFF, which was itself already an improvement over other existing font formats.

 (Graph Title: Popular MIME Types, Source: 06.03)